Nashville-Public-Library/bedework-docs/docs/developers/drupal-development/start-stop-local.md

----
-sidebar_position: 3
----

 # Start and Stop Local Dev

-We're using Project-X as a wrapper around DruaplVM.
+We're using Project-X as a wrapper around DDEV.

 ## Start Local Development Environment